purrbot-site/PurrBot/README.md

 ## Full invite
 The link for the full invite gives \*Purr* all permissions, to work properly and without any issues.
 The permissions include:
-* Managing messages: Will be used to delete certain commands of users like `.invite` or `.info`
+- Managing messages: Will be used to delete certain commands of users like `.invite` or `.info`
-* Adding reactions: Nothing really special.
+- Adding reactions: Nothing really special.
 Just makes \*Purr*'s responses a bit different.
-* Attach files: Used for the welcome-channel (`.welcome`), to create a image for the joined user.
+- Attach files: Used for the welcome-channel (`.welcome`), to create a image for the joined user.
-* Use of external emojis: For using external (custom) emojis.
+- Use of external emojis: For using external (custom) emojis.
-* All permissions of the basic invite.
+- All permissions of the basic invite.

 ## Basic invite
 The basic invite will only give the most necessary permissions for \*Purr* to work correctly.
 This permissions are:
-* See messages: Let \*Purr* see all channels, that don't have channel-specific permissions.
+- See messages: Let \*Purr* see all channels, that don't have channel-specific permissions.
+- See message history: Let \*Purr* see the message history of a channel.
-* Send messages: Let her send messages.
+- Send messages: Let her send messages.
-* Embed Links: \*Purr* won't work without this permission!
+- Embed Links: \*Purr* won't work without this permission!

-# Voting
-\*Purr* has a integrated Vote listener that gives you a reward (currently just a role) on the [Discord].
-Just make sure to be on the guild and vote for the bot, to receive the special role.
-Future rewards may be added.

 # Botlists
 \*Purr* can be found on different Botlist sites.